 Location: Zampeliou 32, Old Town Chania.
 You can book a stay at Elia Zampeliou here.

-Old Town Chania
+Other historic hotels in Old Town Chania

 The hotel is located a few steps from the Old Venetian Harbor, in one of the oldest buildings of Chania still in use.
 The place dates back mostly to the Venetian era (13th century), while the upper floors feature unique Turkish details as well as a steam bath.